tunmsk/nextgen-facebook/readme.txt

 	* Renamed all http://schema.org URLs to https://schema.org and all http_schema_org filters to https_schema_org.

 == Upgrade Notice ==

+= 8.39.4-dev1 =

+(2017/01/27) Updated the default YouTube preview image name to maxresdefault.jpg and added a source query argument to preview image URLs (Pro version).

 = 8.39.3-1 =